 cTrader: Suitable for more experienced traders, cTrader is an innovative trading software that grants access to advanced charting instruments, including technical indicators and drawing tools.
 The Level 2 Pricing model allows traders to view the full range of prices offered directly from liquidity providers.
 Running automated trading bots is also one of the great features of cTrader, allowing Colombian traders to engage in smooth algorithmic trading.

-Below, we have provided links to official organizations that regulate the Forex market in Colombia and maintain a transparent and secure trading environment for all actors in the local Forex scene.
+Below, we have provided links to official organizations that regulate the forex market in Colombia and maintain a transparent and secure trading environment for all actors in the local forex scene.
 Additionally, you can see links for official authorities regulating reputable offshore brokers that may also cater to Colombian traders:

-- Superintendencia Financiera de Colombia (SFC) – the official financial services regulator in Colombia, responsible for the regulation of Forex brokers operating in the Latin American country.
+- Superintendencia Financiera de Colombia (SFC) – the official financial services regulator in Colombia, responsible for the regulation of forex brokers operating in the Latin American country.

 - RNAMV – Official register of securities brokers authorized to operate in Colombia